-If you don't have access to Szechuan peppercorn, the alternative using most common ingredients is to use freshly ground black pepper and coriander seeds.
+If you don't have access to Szechuan peppercorn, the alternative is to use freshly ground black pepper and coriander seeds.
 Tellicherry peppercorn can be a good substitute if you have it available.
 It is a variety of black pepper that is left to ripen longer and develop more flavor and aroma.
-Grains of paradise can be used (doubling the amount called for in the recipe).
+Grains of paradise can also be used (doubling the amount called for in the recipe).

 Where to Buy Szechuan Peppercorn

 You can find Szechuan peppercorn at Asian markets and specialty spice purveyors.
 It may be sold under different names, such as dried prickly ash, dehydrated prickly ash, dried peppercorn, flower pepper, Indonesian lemon pepper, or the Mandarin name of hua jiao.

 Szechuan peppercorns were banned from import to the U.S. from 1968 to 2004, although the ban was only seriously enforced in the later years.
 It was enacted to prevent the spread of citrus canker, which could damage U.S. citrus crops but does not cause disease in humans.
 This ban was lifted for Szechuan peppercorn that has been heat-treated to kill the infectious organisms.

 After purchase, store Szechuan peppercorn in a sealed jar away from light.
 The whole peppercorns will retain their flavor.
 Ground pepper should be used as soon as possible as it will lose its more complex flavor and aroma.